noeliacarrion/project-place-company-ironhack/README.md

 ### Geoqueries and Google API

 Using pymongo I've found the companies nearest to others.
 After that, I've performed some calculations to determine the money by office, the employees by office and a simple ranking by money, employee and the number of offices around.
-After sorting by ranking I've found that the best location is Vancouver in Canada.
-In order to
+After sorting by ranking I've found that the best location is Vancouver in Canada but I wanted to keep in mind other requeriments.

 ### Results